-As you wrap up the year, you surely have a few key financial metrics on your mind like net income and its accompanying tax liability.
+When you’re wrapping up the year, you will likely have a few key financial metrics on your mind, like net income and its accompanying tax liability.
 As you work to manage that tax liability, don’t forget about bonus depreciation.

 What is Bonus Depreciation?

-Bonus depreciation is a tax incentive that allows businesses to deduct additional value of equipment in the same year it was purchased, beyond the amount you’d be able to deduct regularly.
+Bonus depreciation is a tax incentive that allows businesses to deduct additional value of equipment in the same year it was purchased, beyond the amount the business would be able to deduct regularly.